shrinerb/shrine/doc/carrierwave.md

 #### `fog_*`

-These options will be set on the soon-to-be-released Fog storage for Shrine.
+These options are set on the [shrine-fog] storage.

 #### `delete_tmp_file_after_storage`, `remove_previously_stored_file_after_update`